Sir Ernest Shackleton, Endurance Voyage

 September 1st 1915 - Ice pressure begins to act upon the ship.

-October 27th 1915 - The Endurance is badly damaged by the pressure of ice acting upon her and leaking, Shackleton orders her to be abandoned, stores and equipment are taken onto the sea-ice and a camp established.
+October 27th 1915 - The Endurance is badly damaged and leaking due to the pressure of ice acting upon her, Shackleton orders her to be abandoned, stores and equipment are taken onto the sea-ice and a camp established.

 November 1st 1915 - After an attempt to march with boats and sleds, "Ocean Camp" is established a mile and a half from the Endurance.